 Research is defined by DHHS regulations as the systematic investigation, including development, testing and/or evaluation, designed to develop or contribute to generalizable knowledge.
 In the context of these issues, generalizable knowledge is held to be knowledge related to health that can be applied to populations outside the population being studied.
 That is, participants in a research project may or may not benefit directly from the study, but a larger group is expected to gain from the knowledge obtained in the study.
-The investigator conducting research normally has the intent to publish the results in a scientific journal.
+The investigator conducting may often have the intent to publish the results in a scientific journal or otherwise disseminate them.

 The FDA regulates research (clinical investigations) involving drugs or devices, other than the use of approved drugs or devices in the course of medical practice, and all research in which data will be submitted to or held for inspection by the FDA.